cds-snc/design-research-handbook/_pages/en/methods/large-scale-testing.md

 #### Instrument your website.
 Participants use a version of your website that can measure their reactions.
 There are a few ways to do this:
   * **At the least, set up an analytics-equipped version of each site you want to test at unique URL**.
 Make sure Google Analytics gathers the metrics you want to collect.
-You'll steer test participants do this version of the website.
+You'll steer test participants to this version of the website.
 You need to set up a special version for each site you want to include in your test.
 This approach works well for participant panels or microtaskers.
   * **Also, you can ask participants to complete a short survey after they use the websites.**
 You can steer them to a short Google Form that contains SEQ, comprehension questions.
 Don't ask more than 5 questions.
 Do not collect any protected information from participants or ask public opinion research.